smarthomeNG/plugins/avdevice/README.md

 #### Attributes:

 * `model`: string. name of AV device.
 Has to correspond to a text file with the same name in the folder plugins/avdevice.
+* `manufacturer`: string.
+Name of manufacturer.
+Not necessary usually but maybe with Epson projectors.
 * `instance`: string. define instance name, each device needs an individual instance name!
 * `tcp`: list of values. if you use TCP connection define IP address and port, separated by a ","
 * `rs232`: list of values. if you use a RS232 cable to communicate with your device (highly recommended!) define port, baudrate, timeout and write timeout separated by ","